aalexeenco/BlenderExtraTools/README.md

 ### Running the tests

-To avoid issues with module imports, test scripts are located in the [blender_extra_tools.tests](./blender_extra_tools/tests) sub-package.
+Test scripts are located in separate sibling [tests](./tests) package.

 * To run all the tests which do not require Blender API (files matching `test*.py`) execute the following command from the repository root: